wp-plugins/paypal-payment-button-by-vcita/readme.txt

 == Upgrade Notice ==

- = Online Payments with PayPal and Stripe - By vCita Version 3.2.0 =
+ = Online Payments with PayPal and Stripe - By vCita Version 3.0.0 =
-New mobile app, and some UI improvements
+Introducing completely new interface with more options and functionalities!